mateoguzmana/semantic-pr-composer/README.md

 ### Prefixes

-The prefixes are used to determine which prefix to use for the pull request title and body.
+Used to determine which prefix to use for the pull request title and body.

 The prefixes are an array of strings.
 Default prefixes are: